spierala/mini-rx-store/docs/docs/fs-set-state.md

 this.setState({selectedTodoId: id}, 'selectTodo');
 ```
 ### Undo setState Actions with `undo`
-We can easily undo setState Actions with the [Undo Extension](ext-undo-extension) installed.
+We can easily undo `setState` actions with the [Undo Extension](ext-undo-extension) installed.

-Calling `setState` returns an Action which can be used to perform an Undo.
+Calling `setState` returns an action which can be used to perform an Undo.

 ```ts title="todo-feature-store.ts"
 import { Action } from "mini-rx-store";